nikvoronin/MarkovNgrams/README.md

 ```shell
 > cat .\alice.txt | .\MarkovNgrams.exe
 ```

-Just at this moment Alice felt a little more conversation with her face like the look of the shepherd boy--and the sneeze of the creature, but on second thoughts she decided on going into the wood.
+"Just at this moment Alice felt a little more conversation with her face like the look of the shepherd boy--and the sneeze of the creature, but on second thoughts she decided on going into the wood."

-There's no pleasing them!'
-Alice replied in an agony of terror.
+"There's no pleasing them!'
+Alice replied in an agony of terror."

 ## Ngrams for Alice